 Jasper is a somewhat small city located in the state of Alabama.
 With a population of 14,071 people and eight constituent neighborhoods, Jasper is the 45th largest community in Alabama.

 Jasper is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Jasper is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Jasper who work in sales jobs (13.30%), office and administrative support (13.10%), and healthcare (8.25%).

-The education level of Jasper citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.87% of adults 25 and older in Jasper have a college degree.
+In terms of college education, Jasper is nearly on par with the US average for all cities of 21.84%: 19.87% of adults 25 and older in Jasper have a bachelor's degree or advanced degree.

 The per capita income in Jasper in 2010 was $22,803, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $91,212 for a family of four.
 However, Jasper contains both very wealthy and poor people as well.

 Jasper is a very ethnically-diverse city.
 The people who call Jasper home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jasper residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jasper include German, English, Scottish, and Italian.

 The most common language spoken in Jasper is English.
 Other important languages spoken here include Spanish and Chinese.